hackclub/hackclub/internals/management/project_management.md

 ---

 Single GitHub project board.
 Tasks must all follow the INVEST acronym.
-Don't we love our acryonyms.
+Don't we love our acronyms.

 - **I**ndependent - Should be self-contained, in a way that there is no inherent dependency on another task
 - **N**egotiable - Not an explicit contract, should leave space for discussion